dedalus94/iac-project/README.md

 * Elastic IP for the NAT gateways, this is required so that the IP does not change and any resources or services that depend on the NAT gateway's IP address won't be affected by changes.
 * Route tables

-The template also has a Parameters section to reference parameters in a JSON file and an Output section to save information about the resources created:
+The template also has a 'Parameters' section to reference parameters in a JSON file and an 'Output' section to save information about the resources created:

 ![image](https://github.com/dedalus94/cloud-formation-IAC-scripts/assets/49538048/059b35df-b697-4460-b53b-79beadafd855)